OWASP/www-project-desktop-app-security-top-10/tab_detailed_DesktopTop10.md

 An attacker can reverse engineer the application and can glean information about the application logic, business proprietary logic, secrets used in the application.
 Bypass certain restrictions using run time debugging e.g. bypassing license check.
 It may also allow execution of malware in place of legitimate code or may help in privilege escalation.

 ### Prevention:
-Poor code quality can be remediated by
+Poor code quality can be remediated by:
-Following secure coding practices, using SAST tools to detect security issues at an early stage of development Removing unused, dead code, test environment details.
+* Following secure coding practices, using SAST tools to detect security issues at an early stage of development
+* Removing unused, dead code, test environment details.
 Following best practice for code comment, clean code approach.
-Using TPM/HSM or any other secure platforms to store the secrets, keys, etc.
+* Using TPM/HSM or any other secure platforms to store the secrets, keys, etc.
-Obfuscating the code (however, this is considered as partial solution) Implementing protection mechanism via ASLR, DEP, validating length of data entering the buffers, preventing memory leaks, out of band leakage, etc.
+* Obfuscating the code (however, this is considered as partial solution)
+* Implementing protection mechanism via ASLR, DEP, validating length of data entering the buffers, preventing memory leaks, out of band leakage, etc.
-Implementing detection of code tampering via code signing and verification, detecting hooking of debuggers thereby preventing runtime debugging, etc.
+* Implementing detection of code tampering via code signing and verification, detecting hooking of debuggers thereby preventing runtime debugging, etc.